Paul Radford: Pro career

 In 1895, Radford was a member of the Scranton Coal Heavers of the Eastern League.
 Radford was released, but not because of his on field performance, it was because the eastern League played ball on Sundays and management demanded that Radford play as well, despite his objections.
 Despite an official end to his career in 1897, Radford remained in baseball, making occasional one time appearance.
 He played semi-pro baseball and in 1903, he even played for the Hyde Park team, where his journey had begun some 20 years prior.
 In 1904, he was in place to make an emergency appearance for the Chicago Cubs.
 Even though Radford was 43 years old, Cubs manager Frank Selee needed an extra man on the bench because starting shortstop Joe Tinker was injured.
 Selee had wanted to use Radford over the utility infielder Shad Barry.
 However, Barry played in the first game of what was supposed to be a double header.
 Radford and the Cubs were getting ready to take the field when the second contest was called due to rain.
 After Tinker was able to return, Radford left the Cubs and returned to playing semi-pro baseball, finishing where he started, as Radford played for Hyde Park in 1907 atage 44.
 Radford enjoyed one more moment on the baseball diamond.
 In 1922, at the age of 60, Radford played in a charity National League Old-Timers game that was used to raise money for Boston Children's Hospital.

 Post career

 In October 1885, Paul Radford married Mary Blair.
 After his baseball career was over, and even as he played semi-pro, Radford worked as a machinist and through his baseball career, had made enough money so that he was financially stable enough to buy a home.
 Radford remained in Hyde Park for the majority of the rest of his life.
 In 1912, Hyde Park was absorbed into the city of Boston.
 In January 1930 the Newspaper Enterprise Association produced a syndicated article about Radford and his lucky horseshoe, since the Boston Red Sox were interested in its whereabouts.
 The horseshoe hadn’t been seen since 1894 when the South End Grounds burned down.

 On February 21, 1945, Paul Radford died at his home.
-Radford was buried in the Rookdale Cemetery, which is located in Dedham.